 In the lane next to Sikh museum is a small Kali temple.
 Which was closed when we went, but it is also said to be from the same period as the whole area.
 Adjacent to the Sheeshganj is Sunahari Masjid, a small nondescript monument.
 You can give it a miss, but for the fact that this is the place from where one of the worst massacres in the history was led by Nadir Shah.
 It is said that more than 30 thousand civilians were killed in the massacre.
 Some estimates put the figure to about 150,000 killings in a single day.
 We could not find anyone who could explain anything else about this place.

 While walking on the streets for this trail, look around and notice the old buildings.
 The SBI building is also a heritage building.
 When you see McDonald’s and Café Coffee day housed in these heritage buildings, you suddenly see the past and present existing within each other.
 Notice the protruding balconies on the first floors of the buildings.
 Look for the old sign of famous Ghantewala shop saying Ghantewala Shahi Halwai on the top floor of the current day shop.

 For the food stop, there are famous Paranthas at Paranthe Wali Gali.
 Opposite the Gauri Shankar temple at Manohar Dhaba, you can sample the Japani Samosa.
 Which is nothing but a small stuffed patty, made to look like a wonton?
 Talk of innovation in this place that holds so many heritages in its arms.

 Walk through the lane where garlands are being made out of fresh flowers.
 You would suddenly feel the flowers in the air, a sudden smoothening of the nerves with the fragrance all around.

-This spiritual trail is one of those trails that you can always do, whether you live in Delhi or you are just visiting it.
+This Spiritual Trail at Old Delhi is one of those trails that you can always do, whether you live in Delhi or you are just visiting it.